pomerium/documentation/content/docs/guides/tcp.md

 ---
 title: TCP Services
 lang: en-US
-meta:
-  - name: keywords
-    content: pomerium, identity access proxy, ssh, tcp, postgres, database, redis, mysql
+keywords: [pomerium, identity access proxy, ssh, tcp, postgres, database, redis, mysql]
-description: >-
-  This guide covers how to use Pomerium to protect TCP services such as SSH, Postgres and Redis.
+description: This guide covers how to use Pomerium to protect TCP services such as SSH, Postgres and Redis.
 ---

 # Securing TCP based services